Golf Without Clubs

 Why Golf Still Matters in Business

-Despite modern work culture, Slack messages, Zoom calls, and AI-powered everything, golf remains strangely resilient in the world of business.
+Despite modern work culture, Slack messages, Teams meetings, and AI-driven everything, golf remains strangely resilient in the world of business.

 Why?

-A typical round of golf lasts 4–5 hours.
-That’s longer than most meetings, longer than most lunches, and far longer than any pitch deck presentation.
+- Because golf isn’t really about golf.
+It’s about time, behaviour, and decision-making.
+A typical round of golf lasts four to five hours.
+That’s longer than most meetings, longer than most lunches, and much longer than any pitch deck presentation. deck presentation.

 During those hours, people: